Richard Thomas Glyn: Second invasion

-By the end of April Glyn was at Dundee where Chelmsford was assembling the 2nd Division to lead the second invasion of Zululand.
-Chelmsford visited the camp and expressed shock at the lack of defensive measures taken, in a letter to Colonel Evelyn Wood he said "the camp here shows that neither [Glyn] nor Clery have learned anything from Isandlwana" and insisted on the site being entrenched.
-Glyn led the division's 1st Brigade during the advance on the Zulu capital of Ulundi.
-Following the 1 June death in action of Louis-Napoléon, Prince Imperial, Glyn served as president of the court martial of Lieutenant Jahleel Brenton Carey, who had commanded the patrol that the Prince had accompanied.
-Carey was found guilty of misbehaviour before the enemy for riding off from the scene of the action, but the court could not decide on a punishment and hew as sent back to Britain.
-The Judge Advocate General, James Cornelius O'Dowd, found the conviction unsound, as the Prince had exercised effective command of the patrol, and quashed it.
-Glyn commanded the infantry brigade at the 5 July Battle of Ulundi, the decisive last major battle of the war, which ended in British victory.
+The division left Dundee on 31 May on a slow and careful advance towards Ulundi.
+Following the 1 June death in action of Louis-Napoléon, Prince Imperial, Glyn served as president of the court martial of Lieutenant Jahleel Brenton Carey, who had commanded the patrol the Prince had accompanied.
+Carey was found guilty of misbehaviour before the enemy for riding off from the scene of the action, but the court could not decide on a punishment and he was sent back to Britain.
+The Judge Advocate General, James Cornelius O'Dowd, found the conviction unsound as the Prince had exercised effective command of the patrol, and quashed it.